shizmob/arcade-docs/igs/boards.md

 **OS:** LFS Linux (kernel 2.4.31)

 **BIOS:** customized Phoenix-Award BIOS v6.00PG.

 There are two known BIOS revisions of this board, though both share the same BIOS date but have different VBIOS revisions.

 The A1 BIOS is one of the first BIOSes to ship with first batches of the board (coming with its first games like Go Go Ball, Pirate Revenge and Speed Driver 2), while the A11 BIOS is more common on newer batches of the boards.

 * 07/03/2007-i852-W83627HF-6A69YILTC-00 [A1] [A11]

-**VBIOS:** Both
+**VBIOS:**
 * A1: NV44A P382 VGA BIOS Version 5.44.A2.10.00 (07/03/07)
 * A11: NV44A P382 VGA BIOS Version 5.44.A2.10.00 (02/22/08)